data-edu/tidyLPA/README.md

 Installation
 ------------

-You can install tidyLPA (version 0.1.2) from CRAN with:
+You can install tidyLPA from CRAN with:

 ``` r
 install.packages("tidyLPA")